-Hope is currently pursuing her 4th year as a Speech Science major.
-She is currently completing an independent study under the supervision of Dr. Dwivedi in which she employed a self-paced reading task to investigate the heuristic first, algorithmic second model of language processing by looking at the effects of context on quantifier disambiguation.
+Hope is currently pursuing an MA in Teaching and Learning at McGill University in Montreal.
+She conducted an independent study under the supervision of Dr. Dwivedi in which she employed a self-paced reading task to investigate the heuristic first, algorithmic second model of language processing by looking at the effects of context on quantifier disambiguation.
+Hope completed her Bachelor of Arts degree in Speech and Language Sciences at Brock University in 2014.

 Rae Gibson is currently pursuing graduate work in Neuroscience at Western, under the supervision of Dr Adrian Owen.
 She conducted a directed studies thesis under Dr Dwivedi's supervision, examining the electrophysiological processing of number in a dual task study that involved reading sentences exhibiting quantifier scope ambiguity.

 In the summers of 2010 and 2011, Rae held a position in the lab as a research assistant with an NSERC-funded Undergraduate Student Research Award.

 Lynsey is currently working as a Speech-Language Pathologist at Groves Memorial Community Hospital.
 She recently completed her MHSc in Speech Language Pathology at the University of Toronto in 2014, after completing her Bachelor of Arts in Speech and Language Sciences at Brock University in 2012.
 She conducted her honours thesis under Dr. Dwivedi's supervision, employing both self-paced reading and picture verification tasks to examine the on-line interpretation of quantifier scope ambiguous sentences.
-Lynsey completed her Bachelor Arts in Speech and Language Sciences at Brock University in 2012.

 Leanne is currently working as a Speech-Language Pathologist at Saint Elizabeth Health Care.
 She conducted her Honours Thesis under Dr. Dwivedi's supervision.
 She completed her Bachelor of Arts Honours (first class standing) in Speech and Language Sciences at Brock and subsequently completed a Master's Degree in Communicative Disorders and Sciences at SUNY-Buffalo.